 Adapt and Close the Gap

-We are working with Renfrewshire Local Employability Partnership to provide fully funded training to employers based and/or operating in the area.
+We are working with Renfrewshire Local Employability Partnership to provide fully funded training to employers and key workers based and/or operating in the area.

 Through Apt’s specialised training sessions, you’ll gain the tools, insights and confidence to recruit and retain disabled talent, helping your business thrive.
 These expert-led sessions will expand your knowledge, support inclusive practices and ensure your workplace is set up for success.